p44v9n/new-blog/posts/rebranding-the-world-s-biggest-ski-trip.md

 ![](https://d33wubrfki0l68.cloudfront.net/8592da9d678612cad2c46f78c1010af251bb094a/d61b6/images/work/varsity-trip/animated-logo.gif)

 In the last ten years, previous committees have used a variety of fonts.
 These included fonts that had been commissioned (e.g. Bebas VT and Times New Snowman) as well as other free fonts.
 The 2017 trip used a condensed bold version of Tw Cen MT for headings.
-I chose to replace this with [League Spartan from The League of Movable Type](?), as it has better kerning, a wider range of letter support, and an animated version.
+I chose to replace this with [League Spartan](?), as it has better kerning, a wider range of letter support, and an animated version.
 For the body font we used Google’s open-source slab serif, Roboto Slab.

 Our team also opted for a cleaner approach than previous years, primarily making use of a bright orange to complement the navy blue .
 We made extensive use of bold, sans-serif fonts, flat vector illustration and bright colours, to move the brand away from the murkier green and blue colours and the texture-heavy sketchy style of previous years.